open-rmf/free_fleet/README.md

 * hardware testing
 * attempt to optimize tf messages (not all are needed)
-* robot adapter and tf handler to be abstracted
 * ROS 1 nav support
 * custom actions to be abstracted
 * map switching support
-* static testing
-* end-to-end testing
+* end-to-end testing with Open-RMF
 * test replanning behavior
 * support for Rolling
 * docker images